Five Advantages of Scenario-Based Forecasting

 Instead of rewriting history, you adjust forward expectations explicitly.

-Change the context.
+Change the context in natural language.
 Re-run the forecast.
 Observe how the components move.

 The baseline remains intact.
 The assumptions are visible.